Essential Functions of a Polysomnography Student

 - Physical Communication: Requires the ability to talk and hear.
 Must be able to understand various types of nonverbal communication.

-- Personal Traits: Requires the ability to build constructive and cooperative working relationships with others and maintain them over time and to develop specific goals and priorities to organize and accomplish work.
+- Personal Traits: Requires the ability to build constructive and cooperative working relationships with others and maintain them over time and develop specific goals and priorities to organize and accomplish work.
 Must demonstrate professionalism, show the ability to work alone or within a team, demonstrate integrity and sincerity, and show an attitude of caring and sensitivity.
 Must demonstrate neatness and good hygiene.
 Requires a positive attitude when receiving constructive criticism.

 - Travel: Requires the ability to travel to and from the College campus, clinical facilities, and other assigned locations off campus.